Free Hybrid Seminar – Climate Change Immigration: Protection and Human Rights Claims

 This field is for validation purposes and should be left unchanged.

 Climate change is an increasingly significant driver of migration.
-The aim of this seminar will be to introduce and discuss the ways in which the effects of climate change may be identified and relied on in the making of protection and human rights claims.
+The aim of this seminar was to introduce and discuss the ways in which the effects of climate change may be identified and relied on in the making of protection and human rights claims.

 Speakers